superfaceai/demo-cloudflare-shopify/README.md

   MAILGUN_PASSWORD=xxx
 	```

-  Note the Resend and mailgun vars are needed only for the SendEmail worker.
+  (Resend and mailgun variables are needed only for the SendEmail worker)

 3. Run `npm run dev` and open the local endpoint in your browser (press b).
   - By default this runs the `src/GetCustomer.js` use case (see wrangler.toml)